 2) each actual parameter shall evaluate to an element of its corresponding formal parameter's type; and

-3) all actual in and inout parameters shall be initialized with the exception of the actual in and inout parameter passed to the predefined functions isvalue, ischosen, ispresent and isbound, which may be uninitialized or even non-evaluable reference expressions and with the exception of the any_string_or_sequence_type parameters of the functions lengthof, substr and replace, which may be partially initialized.
+3) all actual in and inout parameters shall be initialized with the following exceptions:

+the actual in and inout parameter passed to the predefined functions isvalue, ischosen, ispresent and isbound may be uninitialized or even contain non-evaluable reference expressions

+the any_string_or_sequence_type parameters of the functions lengthof, substr and replace may be partially initialized.

+the invalue parameter of the ttcn2str function may be uninitialized, partially or completely initialized.

 b) Restrictions on invoking functions from specific places are described in clause 16.1.4.